 - “I think I should, because stopping would be the same as me taking my life.
 And that’s a sin.”

 - “I know I need that done because I love my life, you know.
 I want to live.”

 - “Whenever we were supposed to do something, I just, you know, did it.”

-- “Because I was getting them every year.”
+- “Because I was routinely getting them [mammograms] every year.”

-“Changing patient and physician behavior will be difficult in light of older adults’ highly favorable views of screening," note the study authors, citing the results of a separate investigation, which found that 43 percent of elders would continue to have a screening test done, even if their doctor suggested they stop.
+“Changing patient and physician behavior will be difficult in light of older adults’ highly favorable views of screening,” study authors note, citing the results of a separate pilot study, which found that 43 percent of elders would continue screening even if their doctor suggested they stop.

-Ultimately, Raskin feels that the only way to prevent unnecessary screenings in seniors is to have an honest discussion between doctor, caregiver and elder.
+Ultimately, Dr. Raskin feels that the only way to prevent unnecessary screenings for older adults is for physicians to foster open, honest communication with their patients (and family caregivers).

 “There needs to be a team approach,” he says.
 “We need to look at an individual and ask, ‘If we were to find something, would we take any action?’
 If the answer is no, then the test shouldn’t be done.”

 Countless caregivers seek advice on the Caregiver Forum regarding whether aging and ill loved ones should still be receiving pap smears, mammograms, prostate cancer screenings and other tests and treatments.
 These family members strive to provide their loved ones with the best care possible but following cookie-cutter recommendations for things like screening tests isn’t always the best way to improve a person’s health or quality of life.
 Unfortunately, there is often a lot of pressure and undeserved guilt that come with deciding whether to forgo widely accepted medical advice.